digital-land/digital-land-postgres/README.md

-# Manage digital land postgres
+# Load data into digital-land.info postgres database

 ## Loading data into postgres in AWS

-This repoistory contains code that is used as a runnable task in ECS.
+This repository contains code that is used as a runnable task in ECS.
 The entry point [task/load.sh](task/load.sh) expects environment variables are set for S3_COLLECTION_BUCKET and S3_KEY that provide a bucket and key to load data from.
 At the moment they keys are assumed to be sqlite files produced by the digital land collection process.

 The task is triggered by an S3 put object event tracked by AWS Cloudtrail which extracts event metadata for the S3 bucket and key name and provides